 Social Studies, Music (Instrumental & Vocal)

-Students are eligible to apply for unconditional admission to the Master of Arts in Teaching degree program if they meet the admission requirements for Graduate College, and meet the degree requirements listed for each program.
+Students are eligible to apply for unconditional admission to the Master of Arts in Teaching degree program if they meet the admission requirements for Graduate College.
 Additional requirements for applicants include a 2.75 or above GPA in the undergraduate degree or a 3.0 GPA in the last 30 hours.

 The academic advising process for degree students begins at the time that the student is admitted to the Graduate College.
-When the student is admitted, the student's program director invites him/her to come in for an advising and orientation session at the student's earliest convenience.
+When the student is admitted, they need to meet with the Program Director for an advising and orientation session at the student's earliest convenience.

 When the student meets with the program director, he/she is given an orientation, a master's degree program check-off list which outlines all major steps in completing the degree and a degree plan outline, a list of courses to be completed.
 This initial advising session ensures that the student is informed of all degree requirements, policies, and procedures; is familiar with the department and program director; and is assigned to an advisor (usually the program director).
 Subsequently, the academic advisor and the Graduate College monitor the student's progress as they progress through the program.
 It remains, however, the student's responsibility to understand and satisfy all degree requirements.

 The graduate academic advisor is responsible for:

 *A maximum of nine (9) semester hours of graduate credit with a grade point average of "B" or better may be transferred from an accredited graduate school if deemed appropriate to the graduate program by the program director or department head.